Is Christian Activism Biblical?

 What did the apostles do to fight social injustice?

-Well, NONE.
-There are no biblical examples of “Christian activism.”
-Instead, Christ suffered, and the apostles martyred because of politics.
+- Well, NONE.
+There are NO biblical examples of “Christian activism.”
+Instead, Christ suffered, and the apostles were martyred because of politics.

 - “Spiritual issue” is more important than “social issues,” said apologist John MacArthur.
 Citizens of heaven fight to win souls on earth!

-Only the Gospel can bring social justice
+Bottom line, only the Gospel can bring social justice

 Actively share the gospel, the answer to the ills of society.

-→ Should Christians rally against government?
+→ Should Christians rally against the government?